Some Lockdown Hope For Construction Workers

-Us construction workers are far luckier than we think.
-Yeah we’ve gotta wear masks and get vaccinated and maintain distance, and yeah – it’s a pain.
-But I’d rather wear a mask on site than wear a mask visiting my mum in hospital because I gave her the virus.
+As construction workers are far luckier than we think.
+Yeah, we’ve gotta wear masks and get vaccinated and maintain distance, and yeah – it’s a pain.
+But I’d rather wear a mask on-site than wear a mask visiting my mum in the hospital because I gave her the virus.
 I’d rather feel a bit crook from getting the vaccine than feel really crook from getting infected.
-I’d rather maintain distance on site than maintain distance from everyone I know because I’m in quarantine.
-Given the choice I think we all would.
+I’d rather maintain distance on-site than maintain distance from everyone I know because I’m in quarantine.
+Given the choice, I think we all would.

-At least we’re employed.
+At least we are employed.
 Some people don’t even have that.